-Perhaps for you it’s a series of hurtful words whose wounds you’ve left undressed and unhealed.
+Perhaps for you, it’s a series of hurtful words whose wounds you’ve left undressed and unhealed.
 Or cutting actions you’ve felt the sting of, but never actually talked through with your spouse.
 Perhaps it’s bigger.
-Some seemingly unsurmountable foe like pornography that needs to be rooted out, or infidelity you thought you’d forgiven, but you’re having a hard time moving past.
+Some seemingly insurmountable foe like pornography that needs to be rooted out, or infidelity you thought you’d forgiven, but you’re having a hard time moving past.

 Whatever it is that needs addressing, maybe just the thought of it makes you want to give up.
 To continue to ignore things, rather than work through them.
 It could even be that getting out seems like your best course of action.
 Literally walking away from your relationship and cutting your losses.